 (Please use DocuSign to obtain electronic signatures on university documents.)

 - Narrative (No more than 5 (five) double-spaced pages, 12 point font in Times New Roman or LaTeX,

 1 inch margins.
 NOTE: reference/citation pages do not count as part of the 5 page

-limit.) – Describe in detail your proposed Leave using the following framework and
+limit.) – Describe in detail your proposed reassignment using the following framework

 with layperson scholars and does not represent experts in your field of scholarship.